Diazepam 2 mg Not Working | Causes and Solutions

 5. Anxiety Severity

-Severe anxiety requires stronger doses.
+Severe anxiety requires more potent doses.
 Some people need 5 mg or 10 mg for noticeable relief.
 If 2 mg isn’t enough, symptoms may persist.

 Signs that 2 mg is too weak: